hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/4-Mirakl-account-configuration.md

 You can put whatever you want in the description field.
 In any case, **the codes must be exactly as displayed in the table**.

-Then, you will need to upload the documents on each of the shop pages.
+Then, you will need to upload the documents on each of the store pages.

 Documents must be image (jpg, jpeg, png...) or PDF files: otherwise, the HiPay Marketplace cash-out integration for Mirakl will not process them.

-Please note: when uploading your files (on a shop page), **only upload files corresponding to the type of your shop**.
-For example, if the shop is managed by a person, you can only upload the required documents flagged as being "only for persons" as well as the bank account details, but not the documents flagged as being "only for corporations".
+Please note: when uploading your documents (on a store page), **only upload files corresponding to the type of your store**.
+For example, if the store is managed by a person, you can only upload the required documents flagged as being "only for persons" as well as the bank account details, but not the documents flagged as being "only for corporations".

-If your marketplace only has corporations as shops and no shops managed by persons (most probable scenario), **you should not upload the document types flagged as being "only for persons"**.
+If your marketplace only has corporations as stores and no stores managed by persons (most probable scenario), **you should not upload the document types flagged as being "only for persons"**.

 For more information on the types of KYC documents, please check <a href="https://developer.hipay.com/getting-started/platform-hipay-marketplace/upload_kyc_doc/" target="_blank">HiPay Marketplace - REST API to upload KYC documents</a>.